prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </em>
 </td>
 <td>
-<p>Defines the host&rsquo;s address, it can be a DNS name or a literal IP address.</p>
+<p>host defines the host&rsquo;s address, it can be a DNS name or a literal IP address.</p>
 </td>
 </tr>
 <tr>